JoelF-GRC/AWS-cloud-resume-challenge/README.md

 # AWS Cloud Resume Challenge – Art & Professional Portfolio

 This project is my implementation of the **AWS Cloud Resume Challenge**, adapted into a personal website that combines an art portfolio with a professional resume page.
-The goal is to demonstrate end-to-end use of AWS cloud services while creating something personal, creative, and technically sound.
+The goal is to demonstrate end-to-end use of AWS cloud services while creating something personal, creative, technically sound, and security-minded.

 ---

 ## Overview

 I’m building a responsive, static website hosted entirely in the AWS ecosystem.
 It highlights my artwork across multiple decades and includes a dedicated page for my professional background in **security, governance, risk, and compliance (GRC)**.
 The site consists of:
 - **Art portfolio pages** organized by decade (1990s–2020s) and medium.
 - A **Professional** page that includes my resume and links to LinkedIn and GitHub.